 You can minimise battery usage by connecting appliances to the mains power where possible.

-Purchasing rechargeable batteries will save you money and create less waste then single use batteries in the long run.
+You can also save money (in the long run) and reduce waste by buying rechargeable batteries.
 Many of these batteries can be recharged in less than 15 minutes, and can be recharged up to 1000 times.

 Mobile phone batteries

-to find your nearest recycling drop-off point for mobile phones, batteries and accessories.
-Council's Customer Administration Centre at 12 Stewart Avenue, Newcastle West is a registered collection point.
+Visit Mobile Muster to find your nearest recycling drop-off point for mobile phones, batteries and accessories.